Kaiser-Yang/dotfiles/README.md

 ## Some Known Bugs
 ### Unfixed
+* When the cursor is at a indent line in insert mode, the cursor is hidden by the indent line.

 ### Fixed
 * `auto-pairs` may not be loaded when first use `nvim` to open a file.
 When opening another file, `auto-pairs` will be loaded.